umma08/crypto-ticker/README.md

 exit 0

-### this is the command to give the correct permissions to the script once it is placed in the root folder.
+Remember that the correct permissions must be given to the script.

+These commands are seen below this section

+## Setting correct permissions

 chmod +x /root/btc-flash/oled-start.py